Yiling-J/tablepilot/README.md

 - **type**: The data type for the column.
 Possible values include:
 	- `"string"`: For text values.
 	- `"array"`: For lists.
+	- `"integer"`: For integral numbers.
-	- `"integer"`: For numeric values.
+	- `"number"`: For any numeric type, either integers or floating point numbers.
 - **fill_mode**: Specifies how the column is populated.
 Possible values:
 	- `"ai"`: AI will generate values for this column.
 	- `"pick"`: Values are picked from an existing source (e.g., a list of cuisines).